onsi/ginkgo/docs/index.md

 }
 ```
 The resulting tests will be decorated with `FlakeAttempts(3)` and the two labels `flaky` and `controller`.

+#### The `Serial` Decoration
+The `Serial` decoration applies to container nodes and subject nodes only.
+It is an error to try to apply the `Serial` decoration to a setup node.

+`Serial` allows the user to mark specs and containers of specs as only eligible to run in serial.
+Ginkgo will guarantee that these specs never run in parallel with other specs.

+If a container is marked as `Serial` then all the specs defined in that container will be marked as `Serial`.

 #### The `Label` Decoration
 The `Label` decoration applies to container nodes and subject nodes only.
 It is an error to try to apply the `Label` decoration to a setup node.